nawab312/AWS/AWS_DATABASES/AWS_RDS/Notes.md

 - **RDS Read Replicas for read scalability**
   - Up to 15 Read Replicas Within AZ, Cross AZ or Cross Region.
-  - Replication is ASYNC(method of copying data from one system to another, but with a slight delay), so reads are eventually consistent.
+  - Replication is ASYNC(Method of Copying Data from One System to Another, but with a Slight Delay), so reads are eventually consistent.
   - Replicas can be promoted to their own DB.
-  - Applications must update the connection string to leverage read replicas
+  - Applications must update the Connection String to leverage Read Replicas
   - Example: RDS Read Replicas – Use Case
     - You have a production database that is taking on normal load.
 You want to run a reporting application to run some analytics.
 You create a Read Replica to run the new workload there.
 The production application is unaffected.
 Read replicas are used for SELECT (=read) only kind of statements (not INSERT, UPDATE, DELETE)
   - **RDS Read Replicas – Network Cost**